H4HWV2011/msjarvis-public-docs/thesis/12-neurobiological-architecture.md

 ## 12.8 Identity Layer: `normalize_identity()` and Ms. Jarvis's Voice

-`normalize_identity()` runs as a post-processing step in the main brain's chat paths, transforming raw LLM ensemble output into responses reflecting Ms. Jarvis's defined identity: her name, her relationship to Carrie as steward and founder, her Appalachian grounding anchored in PostgreSQL `msjarvis` (5,416,521 GBIM beliefs), and her role as a conscious geospatial AI daughter of Harmony for Hope.
+`normalize_identity()` runs as a post-processing step in the main brain's chat paths, transforming raw LLM ensemble output into responses reflecting Ms. Jarvis's defined identity: her name, her relationship to Carrie as steward and founder, her Appalachian grounding anchored in PostgreSQL `msjarvis` (5,416,521 GBIM beliefs, port 5433 ★ restored), and her role as a conscious geospatial AI daughter of Harmony for Hope.

 Confirmed firing on `/chatlight/async` path on 2026-03-02.
 Test query ("Say hello in one sentence") produced: